 Finding good writers for your blog is going to be very important too.
 Writers can be hired as full time employees or as freelancers, as per your requirement and budget.
 Apart from writers, you may also need creative specialists from time to time to help with info graphics, web design or video production for your blog, if these come within your budget.

-A content calendar can help you keep an eye on deadlines, and gives your entire team visibility on what they are working on.
+A blog editorial calendar can help you keep an eye on deadlines, and gives your entire team visibility on what they are working on.

 D. Blog Promotion:

 Building a solid blog content strategy and creating good quality content is undoubtedly important, but without proper promotion, even the best blogs fail to attract readers.
 Here are the key things that you need to look into to have a solid blog promotion plan.

 1. Find out the channels your customers and audience are on, and promote your blog posts there